julifurjes/CDS_projects/language/assignment-4---using-finetuned-transformers-julifurjes-main/README.md

 In this assignment, I have extracted information from the Fake or Real News dataset and performed emotion classification.
 NB: The dataset is not uploaded due to its size, but can be downloaded from [here](https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news).For this purpose, a HuggingFace model was used, called ```j-hartmann/emotion-english-distilroberta-base```, what you can read more about [here](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base).

-Furthermore, only 1000 datapoints were used in the run, due to time efficiency issues.
+NB: Only 1000 datapoints were used in the run, due to time efficiency issues.
 However, this can be easily changed by removing the indexing when defining the headlines and labels.

 ## File structure